Electron volt energy resolution with ptychography using a broadband continuum spectrum

-We estimated the resolution of the single energy image via Fourier ring correlation (see supplementary material) to be $d_{min}=$ 200 nm, which is smaller than $\Delta p$ and satisfies the condition in Eq.\ref{eqn:chromcondi}.
-We generated a mixed-energy dataset by summing the diffraction patterns separately recorded for the two energies at each scanning position.
-We used the retrieved probes from the single-energy reconstructions as initial estimates for the combined energy (PIM) reconstruction (1000 iterations, two spatial modes, and two energy channels).
-The retrieved object modulus and phase for single and mixed energies are shown in Figure \ref{fig:experiment}.
-In the PIM reconstruction, despite some residual mixing being present in the two retrieved objects, with more pronounced grid artefacts compared to the single energy ones, the Ni edge is successfully identified, within a 3$\%$ error.
+We estimated the resolution of the image via edge profile (see supplementary material) to be $d_{min}=$ 110 nm, which is smaller than $\Delta W$ and satisfies the real space constraint (\ref{eq:spencePtychoRS2}).
+We artificially generated a continuum broadband dataset (see spectrum in Supplementary Figure 1) by summing all the diffraction patterns acquired for the twenty energies at each scanning position.
+We used the retrieved probes from the single-energy reconstructions as initial guess for the combined energy (PIM) reconstruction of four energies, 5 eV apart from each other.
+The XANES scan obtained with the monochromatic acquisition and that obtained with PIM for the continuum spectrum are compared in Figure \ref{fig:experiment}-A, showing a good agreement.